-Super versatile, it can be worn as a backpack or a cross body bag.
-It organizes everything, and has padded pockets for laptop, pad and phone.
-It's lightweight at only 2 pounds.
-And my favorite thing is that it's made of recycled polyester.
+Super versatile, it can be worn as a backpack or cross body bag.
+It has padded pockets for laptop, pad and phone.
+It's lightweight at only 2 pounds and recycled polyester.

 Unlocked iPhone 6.
 Love the simplicity, the wireless syncing and ease of use.
-Unlocked so you can swap out sim cards.
+Unlocked so you can use a global sim card.

 Here's where I write the disclaimer that I'm not into fashion or brand names.
 I petsit full-time, so I spend the majority of my time with animals who are mostly color-blind and don't care what I look like.
 And clearly I have the wardrobe palette of Johnny Cash.